SteveBarnett/Remixing/_thinking/zen/the-mind-of-clover.md

 ### Chapter Two: The First Grave Precept: Not Killing

 - There are the three elements that a Zen teacher uses in conveying the precepts: the literal, the compassionate, and the essential.
 Or, as they are more technically termed: the Hinayana, the Mahayana, and the Buddha-nature views.
-- This Boddhisattva practice has its source in zazrn where you discern the power of a single unacknolwedged thought (it carries you away), and **the importance of seeing through it**.
+- This Boddhisattva practice has its source in zazen where you discern the power of a single unacknowledged thought (it carries you away), and **the importance of seeing through it**.
 - Compulsion is weakened by such correction, and next time perhaps the error will be milder.
 This too is Boddhisattva practice.
 - **The practice of peace and harmony *is* peace and harmony, not some technique designed  to induce them.**
 - Dialogue is the Tao.
 In Zen Buddhism this is the mondō, questions and answers between teacher and student or student and student, striking sparks that neither creates alone.